Browser Extension Development

 4. click "Load unpacked extension…"

-5. Navigate to psono-client/dist/chrome, and select it.
+5. Navigate to psono-client/build/chrome, and select it.

 # Firefox